dysphasia/multilist/README.md

 >
 > **Default:** false
 >
 > If truthy, init in single selection mode, acting more like a dropdown list.
-Will override `closeOnMax' to true, and `maxSelected' to 1
+Will override 'closeOnMax' to true, and 'maxSelected' to 1
 >